Peng Shaohui: People's Republic of China

-After the establishment of the Communist State in 1950, Peng broke up a gang of bandits deep in the mountains in both provinces of Gansu and Sichuan.
+After the establishment of the government of the People's Republic of China in 1950, Peng broke up a gang of bandits deep in the mountains in both provinces of Gansu and Sichuan.

 In 1951 he founded the PLA First Infantry School and served as its first president.

 In 1952 he was promoted to become deputy commander and chief of staff of the Northwest Military Region, a position he held until 1955.

 He was deputy chief of staff of the People's Liberation Army and deputy director of its Training Department in October 1954, and held that offices until the end of August 1967.
 Then he was appointed vice-president of the PLA Academy of Military Science, assisting Ye Jianying to organize the academy.

 In August 1969 he was appointed deputy commander of the People's Liberation Army again, and served until he died in April 1978.
 In 1969 he was elected a member of the Central Military Commission.

+He was a member of the 9th, 10th and 11th CCP Central Committee; the 1st, 2nd and 3rd National Defense Commission; and the 2nd, 3rd and 4th National People's Congress.

 On April 25, 1978, Peng died of illness in Beijing.